Pediatric Orthopedic surgeons width="1024" height="188"

 Symptoms of a buckle fracture can appear similar to a sprain.
 Thus, proper evaluation, coupled with a high level of suspicion, is required.
 Watch out for pain, impaired mobility of the wrist, and bruises on the wrist.
 The doctor will likely ask for X-rays to ascertain the cause of the pain and swelling.

-Buckle fractures in a child’s wrist can get treated with a cast or splint.
+Our doctors will treat Buckle fractures in a child’s wrist with a cast or splint.
 Each of these treatment methods has its benefits and drawbacks.
 The doctor is in the best position to determine the best treatment option for the child’s condition.
 Casts are effective for completely immobilizing the injury and can help to reduce the pain.
 Splints may make it difficult to bathe and can also give room for some limited movement.
-Once the injury heals, the splint should get placed in the trash.
+Once the injury heals, the parents can throw away the splint.

-Since scaphoid fractures are a form of breaking of the wrist, the patient will notice pain and swelling around the injured spot.
-It will also be difficult and there will exist some discomfort while articulating the wrist.
-Unlike a full break of the wrist, the scaphoid is a small and surrounded bone.
-As a result, the pain the child will feel will not be that severe.
+Since scaphoid fractures are a form of a broken wrist, the patient will notice pain and swelling around the injured spot.
+When this occurs, the child will not move his or her wrist without pain, but it will not appear severe.
 Many people usually detect the fracture when they visit a doctor weeks after sustaining the injury when the pain doesn’t subside.

 The treatment for scaphoid fractures is similar to other wrist fractures.
 The procedure involves putting the arm in a cast for about 8 to 12 weeks so that the break can heal.
-If the fracture causes a bone to be displaced, then it needs surgery in order to move it back in place.
+If the fracture causes bone displacement, then surgery will occur in order to move the bones back in place.
 The doctor will assess this by a CT scan or an X-ray.

 The doctor will ask your child how he or she sustained the injury in his or her wrist.
 The specialist will also examine your child’s wrist and hand and ask about the signs he or she notices.
 The child may require X-rays, MRIs, or a CT scan to detect the actual problem.
-It is important to let the doctor know if the child is allergic to contrast liquid (since the liquid will be given to the child to make the pictures show up clearer during the scans).
+It is important to let the doctor know if the child is allergic to contrast liquid as it gets injected into the child to make the pictures show up clearer during the scans.
 Since metals can cause painful injuries, let the doctor know if there is any metal in your child’s body.

 Wrist Treatment